TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/error-ipsec-ike-invalid-payload.md

 ## **Recommended Steps**

-* IKE payload is invalid.
+* IKE payload is invalid
-* The on-prem device is sending an incorrect IKE payload.
+* The on-prem device is sending an incorrect IKE payload
 * Tell customer to engage the third-party device vendor
 * When Azure is initiator, and if the peer only accepts narrow traffic selectors, the following message will be logged in IkeLogsTable/TunnelInsightsEventTable **Invalid payload received**

 	* To fix this, please configure narrow Traffic Selectors on Azure VPN Gateway